JerryCuomo/ThinkBlockchain-archive1/README.md

 You should see: *crypto-js*

 ## Chapter Assignments
-1. Chapter 3.
-Goto [How Blockchain Works](https://github.com/bmos299/Blockchain101/tree/main/How%20Blockchain%20Works) and follow the README.md.
+1. Goto [How Blockchain Works](https://github.com/bmos299/ThinkBlockchain/tree/main/How%20Blockchain%20Works) and follow the README.md.

 ## Contributing